nitlang/nit/doc/manual/structure.md

 end
 ~~~

-Note that `loop` is different from `while true` because the control flow does not consider the values of expression.
+Note that `loop` is different from `while true` because the control flow does not consider the values of expressions.

 ## do

-Single `do` are used to create scope for variables or to be attached with labeled breaks.
+Single `do` are used to create scoped variables or to be attached with labeled breaks.

 ~~~
 do